-Nothing in this Part prevents a retailer from waiving any fee, charge or amount of arrears for the provision of customer retail services to a hardship customer in accordance with the retailer's customer hardship policy.
+Nothing in this Part prevents a retailer from waiving any fee, charge or amount of arrears for a residential customer.

-76A Supply capacity control product
+9293 Supply capacity control product

-- (1) A retailer must not offer a supply capacity control product to a customer for any credit management purpose. - (2) In this clause:
+(1) A retailer must not offer a supply capacity control product to a residential customer for any credit management purpose.